Justin01Wu/JavaFrame/springBoot/README.md

 - please go [here](https://thoughts-on-java.org/hibernate-enum-mappings/) for details.

 ### Swagger
-+ Swagger will automatically generate sample json based on your current Java Json mapper
++ Swagger will automatically generate sample json based on your current setting for your Java Json mapper(like Jackson)
 + it won't fail if the java object is not a pure java bean, but the result is incorrect. for example, you has a pair of methods on doubleAsString, then it will generate`"doubleAsString": "string"`